AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja/target-reporting-in-cja.md

 1. Select a sandbox.

+   Select the [!DNL Adobe Experience Platform] sandbox that matches the data you use for [!DNL Customer Journey Analytics] reporting.
 You see only the sandboxes that you have access to in this drop-down list.
 If one or more of the sandboxes you have access to is missing from the list, verify that you have access to the sandbox.
 Contact [Customer Care](/help/main/cmp-resources-and-contact-information.md#reference_ACA3391A00EF467B87930A450050077C) if you continue to see issues.

    ![Select sandbox option](/help/main/c-integrating-target-with-mac/cja/assets/sandbox.png)

+1. Select a data view.

+   The data view is the functional equivalent of an [!DNL Analytics] report suite for [!DNL Customer Journey Analytics] reporting.
+You see only data views in the selected sandbox that you have access to.

 1. Specify the activity goal.

    Select a success metric to use as a goal for each activity.
 You can choose one of the [!DNL Target] conversion metrics or use a [!DNL Customer Journey Analytics] metric.

+   For [!UICONTROL Auto-Allocate] activities, select **[!UICONTROL Use a CJA Metric]**, then choose a [!DNL Customer Journey Analytics] metric or calculated metric from the selected data view. [!UICONTROL Auto-Allocate] uses this metric as the optimization criterion—the model runs on [!DNL Customer Journey Analytics] data—and continues to refresh performance data on the regular cadence used for [!DNL Customer Journey Analytics] reporting.

    ![Use a Customer Journey Analytics metric option under Goal Metric](/help/main/c-integrating-target-with-mac/cja/assets/goal-metric.png)